 What is IDD?

 Among many other things, the IDD (Insurance Distribution Directive) came to standardize in all Member States aspects such as, among others, the mandatory qualification of insurance professionals and the information (type and format) that must be provided to customers before and after taking out products.
 It also makes it compulsory for customers to carry out suitability and appropriateness tests before taking out certain types of insurance, as was already the case in the financial sector, thus obliging insurers to create and implement Product Oversight and Governance(POG) procedures or policies to ensure that products meet the needs of the target market at all times.
-With this regulation, the European Parliament has brought transparency to the contracting processes and increased protection for users, regardless of the European Union country in which they reside or the channel through which they purchase their insurance.
-Another of its effects has to do with guaranteeing free competition in the sector.
-But, undoubtedly, one of its most important innovations has been to consider insurance companies as a distribution channel more oriented towards the end user: the customer.

 Complexity of compliance with this directive

-Due to the wide range of types of companies affected, products and types of clients, as well as the diversity of existing channels for communicating with the client, the IDD is a directive that generates difficulties in its compliance and also makes it difficult to comply with it continuously: it is not enough for the actors in the insurance area to adapt to the regulation at the time of its entry into force, for example, but because of some of the obligations established in the text, this has to be done continuously.
+Due to the wide range of types of companies affected, products and types of clients, as well as the diversity of existing channels for communicating with the client, the IDD is a directive that generates difficulties in its compliance and also makes it continuously: it is not enough for the actors in the insurance area to adapt to the regulation at the time of its entry into force, for example, but because of some of the obligations established in the text, this has to be done continuously.

 One of the most important challenges for companies is to undertake the processes related to the Insurance Product Information Document (IPID) for non-life products and the suitability and appropriateness tests in the case of insurance-based investment products.
-Regarding the former,

-IPID is a document that must be delivered on a durable medium. -Durable medium – meaning any instrument that enables the consumer and the entrepreneur to store information addressed personally to him in a way that allows future reference and faithful reproduction. the customer prior to taking out an insurance policyIn the first, the insurance policy, which details the following aspects: insurer, type of insurance, coverage, exclusions, limitations and the existence of a section where you can get in touch in case of non-renewal of the insurance, in short, it is a document that facilitates the understanding of the general conditions of the insurance contracted.
+Regarding the former, IPID is a document that must be delivered on a durable medium. -Durable medium – meaning any instrument that enables the consumer and the entrepreneur to store information addressed personally to him in a way that allows future reference and faithful reproduction. the customer prior to taking out an insurance policyIn the first, the insurance policy, which details the following aspects: insurer, type of insurance, coverage, exclusions, limitations and the existence of a section where you can get in touch in case of non-renewal of the insurance, in short, it is a document that facilitates the understanding of the general conditions of the insurance contracted.
 Regarding the second, suitability tests are mandatory in those insurance-based investment products that incorporate a structure that makes it difficult for the customer to understand the risk involved, for the purposes of Article 30, paragraph 3, of the Insurance Distribution Directive.

 Penalties provided for by IDD regulations

-The transposition of the IDD into Spanish law classifies its infringement regime into very serious, serious and minor infringements, and distinguishes between natural and legal persons both when identifying infringements and when imposing the associated fine.
-In the case of very serious penalties, a company could face penalties of up to 5% of the annual turnover published in the latest available accounts or 5 million euros.
-Also, and depending on the typology of the sanction, fines of twice the amount of the profits made or losses avoided due to the infringement could be imposed, if this can be determined.
-In the case of individuals, in addition to financial penalties, some of the irregularities could lead to the cancellation of their registration in the administrative register or even the suspension of activity for a period of 10 years.
+In the case of very serious penalties, a company could face penalties of up to 5% of the annual turnover published in the latest available accounts or EUR 5 million.
+Also, and depending on the type of sanction, fines of twice the amount of profits made or losses avoided due to the infringement could be imposed, if this can be determined.

 We can assist you in complying with the IDD.